 - A bicycle - preferably not too new and fully equipped with reflectors and lights and a very good lock - is an essential part of Cambridge life.
 If you have a bicycle, it is therefore well worth bringing it with you, because second hand bicycles here are expensive and in great demand.

 - Text books – We advise you to postpone book purchases until you have had a chance to listen to advice and sample a few different books.
 You will likely find students in higher years selling their text books when you arrive also.

 - Discipline – Veterinary students have certain privileges and responsibilities different from those of other students.
 Because of this, different standards of professional behaviour are expected of you.
 Serious disciplinary matters can have implications for your career.
 Please look carefully at: https://www.rcvs.org.uk/news-and-views/publications/fitness-to-practise-a-guide-for-uk-veterinary-schools-and/ This reading is MANDATORY for all veterinary students prior to arrival in Cambridge and they may wish to refer to it on an ongoing basis.

-There are many websites providing useful information for you both as future Cambridge undergraduates, but also as future veterinarians:
+There are many websites providing useful information for you both as future Cambridge medical undergraduates, but also as future doctors: